sreejithuvt/pleuston/README.md

 ## Quick Start

-Pleuston is a single page React app, created with [`create-react-app`](https://github.com/facebook/create-react-app).
+Pleuston is a single page React app, bootstrapped with [`create-react-app`](https://github.com/facebook/create-react-app).

 To start development, clone this repository, install all dependencies, and start the development server: